laverickdale/shared-to-do-list/MOBILE_INSTALLATION.md

 # 📱 How to Install Dale & Mick Tasks on Your Phone

-This guide will help you install the **Dale & Mick Tasks** app on your Android or iOS phone in simple steps.
+This guide will help you install the **LavTask** app on your Android or iOS phone in simple steps.
 No coding knowledge needed!

 ---